1. Privacy Statement

 (iv) Legal reasons, for example disclosures may need to be made to law enforcement agencies, government agencies (as per our funding agreement), courts or external advisers.

-(b) If you provide us with your email address, CODA my, from time to time, share with you information about other products and services that we think you may find to be of interests.
+(b) If you provide us with your email address, CODA may, from time to time, share with you information about other products and services that we think you may find to be of interests.
 If you wish to change the types of communications you received from us, you may do so by emailing your request via the contact page.

 6. Information quality